scrapy/scrapy/scrapy/trunk/docs/topics/settings.rst

 -------------------

-Global overrides are the ones that takes most precedence, and are usually populated as a results of command line modifiers.
+Global overrides are the ones that takes most precedence, and are usually populated by command line options.

 Example::
    >>> from scrapy.conf import settings